Baccega/csrf-challenge/README.md

 If you try to see what's inside a token you'll see something like: `YOUR_USERNAME;1592748359915`.
 The number represents the timestamp of the login.

-All of this mean is that if we forge a token to be like: `Gary;CURRENT_TIMESTAMP` this could be a valid token.
+All of this mean is that if we forge a token to be something like: `Gary;CURRENT_TIMESTAMP`, this could be a valid token.

 ## How to fix the vunnerability